hazbo/the-super-tiny-compiler/README.md

 You may have recently come across [The Super Tiny Compiler][1] project.
 I read the code a handful of times back-to-back and decided to see if I could write a compiler myself, in Go.
-This project is *heavily* inspired from the original repo that is written in JavaScript.
+This project essentially just a port of the original one, which is written in JavaScript.
+With comments, it's around 1000 lines.

-It's still pretty rough around the edges, and I will be improving it over time.
-But it works! :)

 ### Usage